Penglai-Enclave/Penglai-doc/source/Tutorials/Tutorial-Penglai-TVM-attestation.rst

 Prerequisite
 -------------
-Before running this tutorial, please make sure you have finished :doc:`getting started <../Getting-started/intro>`.
+Before using this tutorial, please make sure you have finished :doc:`getting started <../Getting-started/intro>`.

-In current veriosn, we use ramfs as the rootfs, so it needs to build all the files into ramfs (using buildroot).
+In current veriosn, we use ramfs as the rootfs, so it needs to build all files into ramfs previously.
-To simplify this process, we define a macro ``SDK_FILES``, all the files defined in ``SDK_FILES`` will be added in the initramfs.
+To simplify this process, we define a macro ``SDK_FILES``, all the files defined in ``SDK_FILES`` will be added to the initramfs during the build phase.
-So when machine boots, all these files will be existed in the root.
+When machine boots, all these files are existed in the **root** directory.

 Make sure all the requested files in this tutorial are added in the ``SDK_FILES``.